Naidev7/Porfolio/README.md

 2. TypeScript: TypeScript has been instrumental in handling the logic of my portfolio.

 3. Tailwind CSS: Tailwind CSS was used for styling alongside CSS.
-Both TypeScript and Tailwind have been significant personal discoveries for me, as the little I've learned about them through self-study has been incredibly rewarding.
+Both TypeScript and Tailwind have been significant personal discoveries for me, as the little I've learned about them through self-study has been incredibly rewarding..